bbc/tams/README.md

 However the specification is deliberately left open-ended; only the message bodies are specified, but not the protocol by which they are carried nor the method by which clients subscribe.
 It is assumed that implementations will provide a suitable mechanism, such as a call to allow clients to subscribe to webhooks, or details of an event bus to connect to and receive the messages.

-### API Versioning

-The API is versioned using a major and minor version number.
-A breaking change - such as removal of a feature, or renaming of properties in such a way that would break compatibility (including fixing a typo) - results in a major version increment and the minor version is reset to 0.
-Features such new endpoints or new (optional) data properties result in a minor version increment.
-Other changes such as documentation changes do not result in version updates.
-Note that the version may change frequently whilst the API is still under development!

-Versions are calculated automatically upon release using 'magic' strings included in commit messages:
-    - `sem-ver: api-break` - where a breaking change is made (results in a major version bump)
-    - `sem-ver: feature` - where a new feature has been added (results in a minor version bump)
-    - `sem-ver: deprecation` - where an existing feature has been marked as deprecated, but not yet removed (results in a minor version bump)
-Commits without one of these magic strings are assumed to be unsubstantial and will not result in a version bump.
-Versions will only be incremented once when a release is made.
-If there are multiple commits since the last release, the major version number will be incremented by 1, and minor version set to 0 if at least one of the commits contains an `api-break`.
-If there are no `api-break` changes since the last release, the minor version will be incremented by 1 if at least one commit contains a `feature` or `deprecation` change.
-Otherwise, the version will not change.

-It is possible to see what the version would be if a release was made at the current commit by running `make next-version` in the top directory of this repository.

 ### Security

 The TAMS specification stipulates authentication methods that a client should support in order to identify themselves and provide credentials to the server, using standard HTTP approaches.